 I bring this article to you courtesy of Ellis Pratt, as I think it adds relevance to what I am setting out to achieve with my documentation framework.
-You may view the original article here.

 Technology has changed enormously over the last 70 years.
 But have technical communication standards kept up sufficiently to reflect these changes?
 It appears that some of the most successful software companies are breaking generally accepted best practice in technical writing – a trend that clearly should get us thinking.